Page updated Nov 29, 2023

 Connect your app code to API

-• your cloud sandbox with an Amplify Data resource up and running (npx amplify sandbox)
+• Your cloud sandbox with an Amplify Data resource up and running (npx ampx sandbox)

-• A frontend application set up.
-For instructions on setting up an app, see the quickstart for Amplify (Gen 2)
+• A frontend application set up with the Amplify library installed

 • npm installed